-We're aiming to create mobile based versions of everything you need for a comprehensive eye exam.
+We're creating mobile based versions of everything you need for a comprehensive eye exam.

 Our focus is on quality, reliability and usability.
-Before we release any tests for general use, they are rigorously verified with academic research in a variety of settings - we hold ourselves to the highest possible standard.
+Before we release any tests for general use, they are rigorously verified with academic research in a variety of settings - ensuring we meet the high standards required for a clinical device.

 Our low cost adapter, coupled with our supporting software, allows for high quality retinal imaging.